Modeling Binary Lenses and Sources with the BAGLE Python Package: Results

 \begin{itemize} \item Create a sample grid of source positions. \item Solve the lens equation to get all possible image positions using the sample grid of source positions.
 Find the flux-weighted centroids of these possible image positions. \item Bin the flux-weighted centroids to create a color map of how many rays fall into each pixel in the image plane grid.
 Normalize it by using the flux-weighted centroids on the colorbar. \end{itemize}

-A centroid shift color map for a PSBL event at $t_p$ is presented in Figure~\ref{fig:csmap}.
+A centroid shift color map for a PSBL event is presented in Figure~\ref{fig:csmap}.
+The event has a lens mass ratio $q=1$ and a separation of $5$ mas between the lenses at $t_p$.
+The Einstein radius is $5.2$ mas.
+The source has a magnitude of 20 and $\bsff=1$.

 A centroid shift map can be generated using a call to the \texttt{get\_centroid\_shift\_map} function in \texttt{plot\_models.py}.
-The function performs the forward-ray-shooting method and plots a magnification map at $t_p$.
+The function performs the forward-ray-shooting method and plots a centroid shift map.
 Like magnification maps, an arbitrary time can be provided as an argument when calling the function.